ObiAU/SentiAITrader/README.md

 * **sniper** – a "sniper" order-execution bot that watches the order book and executes fast trades based on certain metrics.
 * **culttrader** – a sentiment-driven "cult trader" that ingests social media and news sentiment signals and makes buy/sell decisions based on AI analysis.

-Both services extend a common `BaseRobot` class and implement shared components for technical analysis (ADX, RSI, SMAs etc.), market-conditions monitoring, AI-powered deep search and sentiment analysis, and algorithmic (&configurable) buy/sell/partial-sell thresholds.
+Both services extend a common `BaseRobot` class and implement shared components for technical analysis (ADX, RSI, SMAs etc.), market-conditions monitoring, AI-powered deep search and sentiment analysis, and algorithmic, configurable buy/sell/partial-sell thresholds.

-Certain files have been obfuscated for security and privacy!
+## ⚠️ **IMPORTANT NOTICE**

+**This code is NOT runnable in its current state.** Certain critical files have been obfuscated, removed, or contain placeholder data for privacy and security reasons.
+This repository is provided for demonstration purposes only.

 ---